jona-tech/milestone-project-2/README.md

 * I used Sans-serfi as a backup for users that may have browsers not supporting google fonts.

 #### Color Palette
-* There are only '' colors on the palette, chosen from personal preference to make a simple look and make text readable without unnecessary distractions.
+* The color palette is chosen from personal preference.
+It makes a simple look and makes the text readable without unnecessary distractions.
 * The background is gradient going left to right, grey to black to make the design more sophisticated.

 #### Different screens